netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 A platform defines the type of software running on a device or virtual machine, for example Cisco IOS version 15.
 NetBox can optionally connect to network devices (to retrieve device information such as LLDP Neighbors) using [NAPALM](https://napalm.readthedocs.io/en/latest/) and you also define the driver to be used (eg. ios) as part of the Platform definition.

 ## The Project - New Branch Site Devices
-TLE Consulting has standardized on the following network devices for their Branch office network deployments:
+Our fictional organization has standardized on the following network devices for their Branch office network deployments:

 | Manufacturer | Device Type | Device Role | Platform | Napalm Driver |
 | --- | --- | --- | --- | --- |